AIIA Qld Asia-Pacific Scholarship

 AIIA Queensland will provide this $2500 scholarship annually to support approved educational activity.

 The scholarship is advertised on the AIIA website and through Queensland universities.
+We will advise when applications open for the scholarship in 2020.

 A selection panel consisting of an academic representative from three Queensland based universities will review all applications and make a recommendation to the Council of AIIA Queensland.
 The successful applicants will be notified as soon as the Council has accepted the recommendations.